protocoldaemon-sec/Kali-mcp-server/README.md

   - Automating memory analysis tasks such as process enumeration, DLL injection checks, and registry extraction from memory dumps.

 - Disk forensics with SleuthKit
-  - Automating evidence acquisition and analysis from disk images, timeline generation, file carving, and hash comparisons.
+  - Automating analysis from disk images, timeline generation, file carving, and hash comparisons.

 ## ⚠️ Disclaimer: